 Another thing that I enjoy about hunting season is being outside with my kids.
 When we are walking to the deer stand, or even sitting in the stand, the wind will start blowing, the birds are flying around looking for something to eat.
 The sun starts to set, the sky turns beautiful colors, the leaves on the trees are a golden color and as the setting sun streaks through the clouds, its a beauty beyond description.

-Please Rate This Article When I was in school, the teachers talked about the phases of life – such as birth, growth, decline and death.
+When I was in school, the teachers talked about the phases of life – such as birth, growth, decline and death.
 I only wish it were that simple.
-Over the past few years I have come to realize that there are lots of phases in life, and a lot of them […]
+Over the past few years I have come to realize that there are lots of phases in life, and a lot of them revolve around family.
+The […]

-Please Rate This Article My life has grown dusty.
+My life has grown dusty.
 As I look around my office at work, and my desk at home I can see dust building up here and there.
 The dust is a subtle reminder that life goes on, even when we do nothing or very little.
-As I look back on my […]
+As I look back on my life, I used to […]

 As I think back over my working career, I can think of lots of people that might be considered workaholics.
 It seemed to everyone on the job that the workaholic probably had a terrible family life, had problems with the kids, issues with the wife, deep in debt, or just did not have anything else better to do in life.